image-rs/deflate-rs/README.md

 This library is now mostly in maintenance mode, focus being on the Rust backend of [flate2](https://crates.io/crates/flate2) instead.

-The minimum required rust version is 1.32.0 due to use of library functions for endinaness conversion (unit tests requires a newer version).
+The minimum required Rust version is 1.32.0 due to use of library functions for endinaness conversion (unit tests requires a newer version).

 # Usage:
 ## Simple compression function: